 As a NetSuite Solution Provider, we are committed to helping our customers comply with the GDPR, through our partnership with NetSuite and Oracle.
 We help clients develop industry-standard practices and policies tailored to their specific business model.

-The General Data Protection Regulation or GDPR updates is basically an update to the existing data protection laws of the EU, which expands the privacy rights of EU citizens (in light of technology developments) and imposes new rules on companies, government agencies, non-profit organizations and any other organization around the world that offers products/services to EU citizens, or collects or uses their personal data.
+The General Data Protection Regulation or GDPR updates is basically an update to the existing data protection laws of the EU, which expands the privacy rights of EU citizens (in light of technology developments) and imposes new rules on companies, government agencies, non-profit organizations and any other organization around the world that offers products/services to EU citizens or collects or uses their personal data.
 Any company that fails to achieve GDPR compliance will be subject to heavy penalties and fines.

 The purpose of the GDPR is to provide more rights to EU citizens and to provide better privacy protection for their personal data.
 So any company that collects their customers’ or visitors’ personal data or stores it anywhere must comply with the requirements that will be introduced in the GDPR.
 Some of the key ones include: